new to the gluten free journey?

 • They are processed in such a way that likely exposes them to gluten (cross contamination)

-As a matter of fact, researchers have found that many gluten free labeled cereals are cross contaminated with enough gluten to cause problems for those with gluten sensitivity and celiac disease.
-A review of research studies found that in the US, gluten contamination of foods labeled gluten free occured in as high as 32% of products tested.
+Researchers have found that many cereals labeled gluten free are cross contaminated with enough gluten to cause problems for those with gluten sensitivity and celiac disease.
+A review of research studies found that in the US, gluten contamination of foods labeled gluten free occurred in as high as 32% of products tested.

 Add to this the fact that cereal recalls for gluten cross contamination are not uncommon.
 For example, Nature’s Path recalled over 400,000 boxes of gluten contaminated cereal products.
 General Mills recalled 1.8 million boxes of Cheerios for the same reason.